Yuna599/conditional-coders/index.md

 ## If Statments

 ### If statements are usually used to branch conditions.
-Branch conditions are decisions in a program that happen when a statement is true or false.
+Branch conditions are decisions in a program that happen when a statement is true or false.d